 In other words, we aren't getting the flashy front of, say, the LG G6 or the Galaxy S8.
 The reason for that is probably the inclusion of pressure sensors on the sides of the phone, but we'll get to that in a second.
 In any case, the HTC 10 wasn't a bad-looking device by any account, so HTC imitating it with its latest flagship is a wise move.
 Plus, we've seen a fair bit of backlash against minimized bezels – some are concerned that this makes a phone more prone to breakage, while others simply don't like the look – so these people should be satisfied with the company's decision.

 The device's screen, which will make use of a Super LCD panel, is said to be a 5.5-incher, which is a tad bigger that the 5.2-inch HTC 10's, though the two devices' resolutions will be identical at Quad HD (1440 x 2560 pixels).
 That means that there's another trend that HTC is refusing to follow – putting a taller aspect ratio in its flagship.

 Here's the bad news, however: the company seems to be doubling down on its decision to remove the 3.5 mm headphone jack from its smartphones, as all rumors so far point in the direction of this being the case with the HTC U 11 as well.
 We won't go into specifics as to why this is a user-hostile decision – you all know the drill already.
-But let's at least hope that this time around HTC will have the courtesy of including an adapter into the box.
+But at least, unlike with the U Ultra and U Play, this time around the company will reportedly include a USB-C to 3.5 mm adapter in the box.